-A review of every policy is to be made annually by the Chief Executive Officer and presented to Council for consideration at the Councillor Workshop in January of each year for further review with an intent to adopt the updated policies at an Ordinary Meeting of Council.
+A review of every policy is to be made at least every three years by the Chief Executive Officer and presented to Council for consideration at a Councillor Workshop in each review year with an intent to adopt the updated policies at an Ordinary Meeting of Council.
+Where required, policies will be reviewed outside of this timeframe.